Jshanks21/People-Dapp/README.md

-# truffle-test-example
+# Upload Your Data to the Blockchain Dapp
-Basic examples using the Truffle testing framework.
+Basic dapp that sends inputted data to the blockchain.
+Includes some sample unit testing with the Truffle framework.